dlstreamer/pipeline-server/samples/edgex_bridge/README.md

 EdgeX Foundry consists of vendor-neutral open-source middleware that provides a common framework to assemble and deploy solutions that utilize edge-based sensors and interoperates with operational technology and information technology systems.
 Especially suited for industrial IoT computing, EdgeX consists of a core set of loosely coupled microservices organized in different layers.
 At the [_South Side_](https://en.wikipedia.org/wiki/EdgeX_Foundry) the framework provides extensive integration of devices and software by use of a number of available device services.
 Each EdgeX device service is able to support a range of devices so long as they conform to a particular protocol.
 EdgeX also includes a [device-sdk](https://github.com/edgexfoundry/device-sdk-go/) to create new device services as needed.

-In this sample VA Serving outputs to [MQTT](https://en.wikipedia.org/wiki/MQTT), a popular IoT messaging protocol.
+In this sample the Pipeline Server outputs to [MQTT](https://en.wikipedia.org/wiki/MQTT), a popular IoT messaging protocol.
 These messages are received as [events](https://nexus.edgexfoundry.org/content/sites/docs/snapshots/master/256/docs/_build/html/Ch-WalkthroughReading.html) by a dynamically configured and listening EdgeX deployment.

 ### Prerequisites

-This section lists additional dependencies needed to complete this tutorial, beyond the [primary VA Serving prerequisites](/README.md#prerequisites).
+This section lists additional dependencies needed to complete this tutorial, beyond the [primary Pipeline Server prerequisites](/README.md#prerequisites).

 * EdgeX requires [Docker Compose](https://docs.docker.com/compose/install/#install-compose-on-linux-systems) to launch its containers.
 Please install the latest for your platform.